 - V. "Nonprofit Corporation" shall mean a corporation organized pursuant to R.C.W.
 Ch.
 24.03.
-In the case of nonprofit corporations organized under the law of a state other than Washington, a nonprofit corporation shall mean on organized for one or more of the purposes set forth in R.C.W.
+In the case of nonprofit corporations organized under the laws of a state other than Washington, a nonprofit corporation shall mean one organized for one or more of the purposes set forth in R.C.W.
 24.03.015 and meeting the definitions in R.C.W.
-24.03.005. - W. "Pass-Through" means buying or obtaining goods from a non-roman' business, non-minority business or non-combination women/minority business, an reselling or transferring those goods to the county, county contractors or othe persons doing business with the county for the purpose of obtaining any advantag or benefit conferred under this chapter, without performing a commercially usefu function. - X. "Percentage Factor" shall mean the special ranking factors establishe by this chapter to be applied in certain competitive bid situations wher minority/women's businesses respond to solicitation or are included a subcontracts in responding parties' responses to solicitation. - Y. "Purchasing Contracts" shall mean, but not be limited to, those contracts which are awarded by the department of executive administration as the representative of King County, or any contract awarded by King County for the purchase of tangible goods. - 2.
-"Responding Party" shall mean any person, partnership, corporation of business entity which makes a proposal as defined in this chapter in response a solicitation as defined in this chapter.
+24.03.005. - W. "Pass-Through" means buying or obtaining goods from a non-roman's business, non-minority business or non-combination women/minority business, and reselling or transferring those goods to the county, county contractors or other persons doing business with the county for the purpose of obtaining any advantage or benefit conferred under this chapter, without performing a commercially useful function. - X. "Percentage Factor" shall mean the special ranking factors established by this chapter to be applied in certain competitive bid situations where winority/women's businesses respond to solicitation or are included as subcontracts in responding parties' responses to solicitation. - Y. "Purchasing Contracts" shall mean, but not be limited to, those contracts which are awarded by the department of executive administration as the representative of King County, or any contract awarded by King County for the purchase of tangible goods. - Z. "Responding Party" shall mean any person, partnership, corporation or business entity which makes a proposal as defined in this chapter in response to a solicitation as defined in this chapter.